Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

 \subsubsection{Second-Moment Correlation Length}

 To quantify the spatial extent of spin correlations in the system, we use the second-moment correlation length\cite{sb3,viet,komura}.
-For a finite two-dimensional lattice of linear size $L$, the second-moment correlation length is defined as
+For a finite two-dimensional lattice of linear size $L$, {we consider the second-moment correlation length to be

-where $\chi={\bf m}^2$ denotes the magnetic susceptibility and $F$ represents the structure factor evaluated at the smallest nonzero wave vector in the periodic lattice\cite{19}.
+where $ m_1({\bf k})^2=\sum_{\mu=x,y}|\frac{1}{N}\sum_{i=1}^NS_i^\mu {\rm exp}(i{\bf k.r_i})|^2$ denotes the ${\bf k}$-dependent magnetization and ${\bf k_m}=(2\pi/L,0)$ is the smallest nonzero wave vector in the periodic lattice\cite{19,sb3}}.
 This quantity provides a compact measure of the characteristic length scale over which spins remain correlated.
 Unlike the full distance-dependent correlation function, which must be examined for different distances, the second-moment correlation length summarizes the overall correlation behavior via a single number\cite{viet}.
 This makes it especially useful in finite-size numerical studies, where direct analysis of the correlation function may be affected by noise and boundary effects.

 The second-moment correlation length is particularly significant in the two-dimensional XY model because the system does not exhibit conventional long-range magnetic order in the usual sense.
 Instead, the thermodynamic behavior is governed by the evolution of correlations over different length scales.
 As temperature changes, the correlation length provides a direct indication of how far spin coherence extends in the system.
 Near the transition region, the growth or reduction of $\xi^{(2)}$ reflects the changing influence of thermal fluctuations and topological excitations.
 For this reason, it is a very useful quantity for identifying finite-size signatures of the Berezinskii-Kosterlitz-Thouless type behavior.